 Questions about applying for a Voice grant may be submitted by email or during consultative sessions.
-The questions will be anonymised and published with answers on the internet where appropriate.
-Questions can be submitted by email to: laos@voice.global.
-Answers will be updated on the Laos country page on www.voice.global/laos on a regular basis.
-Consultative meetings will be held as well details of which will be posted at a minimum on the website www.voice.global.
+The questions will be anonymised and published with answers on the website where appropriate.
+Questions can be submitted by email to: philippines@voice.global.
+Answers will be updated on the website on a regular basis.
+Consultative meetings will be held as needed, with details of the time and venue posted on the website www.voice.global.